-In addition, the Ministère du Développement durable, de l'Environnement et des Parcs (the "MDDEP") amended the regulation respecting the application of the Environment Quality Act.
+In addition, the Ministère du Développement Durable, de l'Environnement et des Parcs (the "MDDEP") amended the regulation respecting the application of the Environment Quality Act.
 As a result, an environmental authorization certificate is required for all shale drilling and fracking operations.
 The amendment also requires companies to hold a public consultation before applying for a certificate for this type of work.
 Lastly, concerning strategic environmental assessments, the MDDEP has adopted a regulation aimed at providing information on shale drilling and fracking operations.

-The newly elected government announced in the fall further changes to come to the Mining Act ruling the exploration and exploitation of hydrocarbons and also declared a moratorium on shale gas exploration while new studies are taking place by the Bureau d'audiences publiques sur l'environnement (BAPE).
+The government announced in the fall of 2013 further changes to come to the Mining Act governing the exploration and exploitation of hydrocarbons and also declared a moratorium on shale gas exploration in the St. Lawrence Lowlands while new studies are taking place by the Bureau d'Audiences Publiques sur l'Environnement.

-Some of Petrolympic's exploration activities will face some delay due to these government decisions.
+Some of Petrolympic's exploration activities will face delays due to these government decisions.